 - Slowly condition your cat by gradually increasing daily exercise.

 - Keep your cat on monthly flea and tick prevention, as well as heartworm prevention.
 These help for reasons other than their original intent of parasite control.

 - Fleas can cause allergic reactions in some cats, which in turn can cause inflammation in the body.

 - Cats can get heartworm disease, but there is no treatment for it.
 It can cause trauma and inflammation in the heart and lungs.
 Remember, we want to do everything to avoid inflammation, so avoiding these parasites can help for this reason and many others.

 - There are many reasons for a cat’s pain and mobility issues, so it's important to bring your cat to see your veterinarian at least once per year and then twice per year once they become a senior.

 - Your veterinarian can thoroughly evaluate your pet for signs and regions of pain, localizing the problem and determining the cause.
 Only then can an effective and well-balanced pain management plan be determined.
 Again, it’s not always arthritis, and different conditions benefit from different treatments and approaches.

-- It's also recommended to have bloodwork done annually (complete blood count, chemistry-checks on organ functions, and a urinalysis) to monitor your cat’s general health status.
+- It's also recommended to have bloodwork done annually (complete blood count, chemistry checks on organ functions, and urinalysis) to monitor your cat’s general health status.